 In this article we have tried to portray the city in front of you which will guide you to make the adventure more exciting.
 The best time to visit Mumbai is October to February as the temperature during this time is at their lowest.
 To get all the essence of the city make sure you read the article till the end and we assure you that it would be a lifetime memory of the beauty of the city.

-Mumbai can primarily be divided in two regions, Mumbai city district & Mumbai Suburban district.
+Mumbai can primarily be divided into two regions, Mumbai city district & Mumbai Suburban district.
 Mumbai city district refers to South Mumbai and Suburban district refers to North Mumbai and all of Mumbai’s suburbs.
-Mumbai suburbs has two major parts, western part of suburb forms the Western Suburbs and eastern part forms the Eastern suburbs.
+Mumbai suburbs has two major parts, the western part of the suburb forms the Western Suburbs and the eastern part forms the Eastern suburbs.

-Mumbai, a city that welcomes everyone with an open arm where people from different locations come to earn their livelihood.
-So, the culture of the city reflects the diversity in it.
-In Mumbai tourism you will find end number of art galleries, museums, libraries and many more cultural institutions.
-Here you will get to see different cultural programs, music concerts, festivals through out the year.
-Though Diwali, Eid, Holi, Christmas are celebrated in the city, but nothing can match with the biggest festival of Ganesh Chaturthi, a 10-day festival celebrated by all Mumbaikkars with glory.
+Mumbai is a city that welcomes everyone with open arms and people from different locations come to earn their livelihoods.
+So, the culture of the city reflects its diversity in it.
+In Mumbai tourism, you will find end number of art galleries, museums, libraries, and many more cultural institutions.
+Here you will get to see different cultural programs, music concerts, and festivals throughout the year.
+Though Diwali, Eid, Holi, and Christmas are celebrated in the city, nothing can match the biggest festival of Ganesh Chaturthi, a 10-day festival celebrated by all Mumbaikkars with glory.
 Mumbai is the capital of Hindi films, a center of Bollywood.
 Mumbai is full of fun and entertainment and you will get that flavor out of the people of the city.
 As it is rightly said -

 “You can take the boy out of Bombay,

 you can’t take Bombay out of the boy.”